A close-up report on the filming of Hokkaido's ski TV program "LOVE SKI HOKKAIDO" Day 3

 Even on a downhill course with a maximum gradient of 30 degrees and an average gradient of 15 degrees, the powder was so deep that it was impossible to go fast, so the members other than Iyama and Sasaki decided to start by repeatedly breaking through the snow to make tracks

-All the members worked together to prepare the stage in order to capture the best footage.
+The entire team works together to set up the stage in order to capture the best possible footage.

-Then the camera finally took its standby position and the long-awaited first run began.
+Finally, the camera is in position, and the long-awaited first run begins.

 And then there was Iyama's crucial first run..

-Appearing in front of the camera was Iyama, who kept diving into the snow like a submarine.
-Unable to turn, he maintained a backwards posture and headed straight towards the camera.
+Appearing before the camera was Iyama, who seemed to be submerging himself in the snow like a submarine.
+Unable to turn, he maintained a backward-leaning posture and moved straight towards the camera.

-Until now, the theory for powder footage has been to capture beautiful turns that convey the freshness of the snow, but on this day, shocking footage was captured of Iyama simply heading straight ahead.
+Up until now, the theory of powder snow footage has been to capture beautiful turns that convey the freshness of the snow, but on this day, shocking footage of Iyama simply moving straight ahead was captured.

-The crew erupted in laughter as Iyama continued to move forward without moving his upper body at all,
+The entire crew burst into laughter as Iiyama walked straight ahead without moving his upper body at all.
+He

 After just one run, everyone was exhausted...
 We took a break at SKS INTERNATIONAL, which we had also visited on the first day, while waiting for the weather to improve